mozilla/grcov/README.md

 Grcov can be downloaded from [releases](https://github.com/mozilla/grcov/releases) or, if you have Rust installed, you can run `cargo install grcov`.

+If you have some memory issues you can try to use [grcov-tcmalloc](https://github.com/mozilla/grcov/releases) built with tcmalloc.
+It'll require to have `libtcmalloc.so` on your system (e.g. on debian it's in package `libgoogle-perftools4`).

 ## Example: How to generate .gcda files for from C/C++

 Pass `--coverage` to `clang` or `gcc` (or for older gcc versions pass `-ftest-coverage` and `-fprofile-arcs` options (see [gcc docs](https://gcc.gnu.org/onlinedocs/gcc/Gcov-Data-Files.html)).